 Think about yourself for a moment.
-How has this time been for you?
+How has the last year or even this year been for you?

-Have you revelled in a new-found introversion?
+Have you revelled in new-found introversion?
 Have you been stressed out by the uncertainty?
-Have economic and health worries, travel restrictions and loneliness overwhelmed you?
+Have economic downfall, health worries, travel restrictions and loneliness overwhelmed you?
 Have you had incredibly vivid lockdown dreams?
 That can’t just be me!

 A return to values